pace-neutrons/pace-developers/optimisation/design/Third_Party_API_Design.md

 # Motivation

 Analysis of inelastic neutron scattering data almost always requires a parameterised model of the measured scattering intensities.
-Horace, as currently implemented, requires this model to be in the form of a Matlab function.
-This function is required to either
+Horace, as *currently implemented*, requires this model to be in the form of a Matlab function, which is required to either

 1. Take a 4D vector of momentum-energy ![\mathbb{Q} \equiv (\mathb{Q},E)] and yield the scattering function ![S(\mathbb{Q})].
 2. Take the 3D vector of momentum transfer ![\mathbf{Q}] only and yield ![N] sets of vectors ![(E_n, S(\mathbf{Q}, E_n))] where ![N] is the number of dispersion branches.